microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 *(Please note that this OpenHack environment is a scaled down version of the above production-like scenario.
 Also, we will not protect Shared binaries for this challenge.)*

 ---
+	- **Adjust** log backup volume size for storing log backups, and **adjust** relevant HANA parameters to use this volume for log backups.
+	- **Build** a backup (snapshots) orchestration by installing the tool on the Linux jump server, and by **automating** the snapshot scheduling using the Linux built-in tool - crontab
+	- **Orchestrate** offloading of the required snapshot using azcopy in to respective containers in the provided storage account.
+The azcopy gets installed directly onto the HANA DB VM.
+	- Ensure that you log into azcopy without supplying the authentication key or a SAS (use Managed Identity)
+	- **Create** a security user "BACKUPTEST".
+	- **Take** a backup (using azacsnap).
+Give a prefix "UseThisBackupTest" and note down the creation time stamp.
+	- **Delete** the security user BACKUPTEST "accidently" - Oops!
+	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"

 3. Disaster Recovery
 	- **Assess** the disaster recovery requirements:
 		- RPO < 30 min, RTO < 4 hrs.